 In 1996, the Company licensed worldwide rights (with the exception of China, Japan, North and South Korea, and Taiwan) to Amgen, Inc. to develop and commercialize cinacalcet HCl for the treatment of hyperparathyroidism and indications other than osteoporosis.
 Amgen is incurring all costs of developing and commercializing these products.
 Amgen paid the Company a \$10.0 million nonrefundable license fee and agreed to pay up to \$400,000 per year through 2000 in development support, potential additional development milestone payments totaling \$26.0 million, and royalties on any future product sales.
-Through December 31, 2010, Amgen has paid the Company \$21.0 million in milestone payments.
-The Company recognized royalties from product sales of \$69.8 million, \$64.6 million and \$59.6 million in 2010, 2009 and 2008, respectively, under the contract.
+The Company has the potential to earn a \$5.0 million milestone payment upon the FDA approval to sell a compound under the license agreement having a different structural formula from cinacalcet HC1.
+The future milestone is tied to future events outside the Company's control.
+The Company believes these are substantive in nature and there is no assurance that they will be achieved.
+Through December 31, 2011, Amgen has paid the Company \$21.0 million in milestone payments, of which \$0, \$2.0 million and \$0 were recognized during 2011, 2010, or 2009, respectively.
+The Company recognized royalties from product sales of \$77.6 million, \$69.8 million and \$64.6 million in 2011, 2010 and 2009, respectively, under the contract.

 The Company receives a royalty from Amgen that represents a percentage in the high single digits to low double digits of Amgen's sales of cinacalcet HCl.
 The agreement with Amgen is effective until expiration of the last patent.
 Amgen has a right to terminate upon 90 days written notice to the Company, and either party may terminate upon material default by the other party subject to a right to cure such default.
-Certain agreements relating to the Class A Notes and Class B Notes limit the Company's right to terminate the license with Amgen.